 - If you are using too many big pop-ups on your site it can really irritate.
 People will bounce from your site and will never like to come back.

 One thing people generally ignore is the loading speed on mobile.
-Generally, mobile phones have slower internet connections than desktop.
+Generally, mobile phones have slower internet connections than desktops.
 Therefore web pages load slowly on mobile devices.
 Hence, optimizing your loading speed especially for mobile devices becomes critically important.

-4. Improve your site’s Loading Speed:
+4. Improve Site’s Loading Speed

 In June 2020, Google officially announces that loading speed is a ranking factor.
-In every second extra loading time, you lose 7% consumers.
+In every second extra loading time, you lose 7% of consumers.

 Whereas most of the sites take more than 6 seconds to load.
 These sites hurt the user experience badly and irritate them.
 In this situation, people hardly return to your site.

-Note**: The recommended speed and loading time analysis is for all types of devices such as Mobile, Desktop and Tablet.
+Note**: The recommended speed and loading time analysis is for all types of devices such as Mobile, Desktop, and Tablet.

 - Reduce your web page size